Do I Need Someone to Manage My Website for Me?

 WordPress website maintenance plans can vary in price a great deal depending on what services you are getting.

 Backups, updates and security scans should make up the basics of a website maintenance plan, which could range from $39 - $199/month.
 Be sure to evaluate providers based on their expertise, experience, and trustworthiness and not just the price.

 A website management plan could also include unlimited small (or large) content updates, monthly SEO tasks and monitoring, priority white-glove service, or even ongoing SEO content strategy consulting resulting in monthly pricing anywhere from $99/month to $5000/month or more.

 That fact is, technically speaking, all of these specialties are accessible through reading documentation and acquiring practical experience, allowing anyone to become proficient at all of these these more technical tasks.

 But ask yourself...Do I have time to do this?

-Most professionals don't.
+Most professionals don't have time to DIY website management.
 Your business relies on you to do lots of things... but learning all aspects of website management is likely not one of them.

 Engaging a professional to manage your website is probably a better option than doing it yourself for many reasons.
 It's their full time job to know all of the required skills and to keep up to date on changes and advancements in all the necessary areas.